Six of Cups

 Description and Symbology

-We see two children; a boy and girl.
-The boy gives the girl a cup that is either acting as a plant pot, or has flowers in it.
-Either suggest affection.
-There are more cups to give, suggesting a deep relationship.
+We see two children: a boy and a girl.
+The boy hands the girl a cup filled with blooming flowers, suggesting deep affection.
+There are more cups waiting to be given, implying a lasting relationship.

-The cups can represent a physical gift but more likely represent a transfer of care, help, or affection.
-As we note in a previous section, affection can find the recipient through the smallest place and over the longest distance.
-A hairline crack in a wall is all it takes!
+The cups can represent a physical gift, but more likely represent a transfer of care, help, or affection.
+As noted in the myth, affection can find the recipient through the smallest space and over the longest distance.
+A hairline crack in a wall is all it takes.

-The boy is the one giving, and does it with a smile and no airs.
-The girl is receiving and does so with the innocence and joy of a child.
-The process between the two makes the bond between them greater.
-It is clear that both the boy and girl actually receive something from the giving.
+The boy gives with a smile and no airs.
+The girl receives with the innocence and joy of a child.
+This simple exchange strengthens their bond.
+It is clear that both children receive something profound from the act of giving.

 This is the nature of pure giving and receiving.
-Both love and hate are gifts you give, but only one is received with thanks, and the other is always returned.
+Both love and hate are gifts you give.
+Only one is received with thanks; the other is always returned.

 The act of giving

 The boy gives with the innocence of a child.
-The act of giving without pretentions makes him happy, suggesting goodwill is an act that benefits both the receiver and the giver.
+The act of giving without pretensions makes him happy, suggesting goodwill is an act that benefits both the receiver and the giver.

 The act of receiving

 The girl receives the gift with childlike innocence and happiness.
-Giving can be difficult, but it can also be difficult to receive help because it can be seen as a personal failure or weakness leading to need.
+Giving can be difficult, but it can also be difficult to receive help because it can be seen as a personal failure or the weakness of need.

 The child-like purity of affection or care of others